Vinod-Kumar-R/AutomationTesting/README.md

 **Generation of JAVA doc**
 1. Go to the folder where source code has been downloaded
 2. run the command  "mvn javadoc:javadoc"
-3. java doc are generated in .../target/site/apidocs/index.html
+3. java doc are generated in .../target/site/javadoc/index.html

 **Generation of CheckStyle Report**
 1. Go to the folder where source code has been downloaded
 2. run the command  "mvn checkstyle:checkstyle"
-3. java doc are generated in .../target/site/checkstyle.html
+3. checkstyle report are generated in .../target/site/checkstyle/checkstyle.html

 **Jenkins Integration**